pwhittlesea/pwhittlesea.github.com/_posts/2024-07-21-project-decomposition.markdown

 Teams will not manage to put everything here first time, as they work through this process they will discover more.

-> [!IMPORTANT]
+:warning: This is a good time to remember all of those other business systems your application needs to integrate with (like Salesforce)
-> This is a good time to remember all of those other business systems your application needs to integrate with (like Salesforce)
+{: .notice--warning}

 ## Step 2 - Slicing